neomutt/neomutt.github.io/_distro/guix.md

 ## From Git <a class="offset" id="dev-build"></a>

-To build neomutt from the HEAD of the neomutt sources, you can use the contrib/guix-neomutt.scm file with any of the relevant guix commands.
+To build NeoMutt from the HEAD of the NeoMutt sources, you can use the contrib/guix-neomutt.scm file with any of the relevant `guix` commands.
 For example

 ```